arunmenon/open-deep-researcher/README.md

-# Deep Research with Mistral
+# Open Deep Research

-A powerful open-source research assistant that performs deep, multi-layered research on any topic, powered by Mistral AI via custom RunPod deployment.
+A powerful open-source research assistant with a modular architecture that performs deep, multi-layered research on any topic, powered by LLMs (currently Mistral AI via RunPod).

 ## Features

 - Automated deep research with adjustable breadth and depth
+- Modular architecture with pluggable model providers
 - Follow-up question generation for better context
 - Concurrent processing of multiple research queries
 - Comprehensive final report generation with citations